ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

   products.
     - The links to the archived products never expire.

-!!! warning "Sentinel-1C acquisitions not yet supported for On Demand ARIA-S1-GUNW products"
+!!! tip "Sentinel-1C acquisitions now supported for ARIA-S1-GUNW products"

-    The code used for processing ARIA-S1-GUNW products has been updated to support Sentinel-1C acquisitions, so you can now find archived ARIA-S1-GUNW products for S1C acquisitions.
-Development work is still underway to support S1C functionality for On Demand ARIA-S1-GUNW products, so stay tuned for the release of this capability.
+    The code used for processing ARIA-S1-GUNW products has been updated to support Sentinel-1C acquisitions.
+You can now find archived ARIA-S1-GUNW products that include S1C acquisitions, and S1C acquisitions will be used for On Demand processing as appropriate.

 ### ARIA Frame ID Maps